 The Conservative Party has pledged in its manifesto to “tackle unauthorised traveller camps” by giving the police new powers to arrest and seize the property and vehicles of trespassers on unauthorised encampments; a reform which the Home Office is currently consulting on.
 The manifesto follows: “We will make intentional trespass a criminal offence, and we will also give councils greater powers within the planning system.”
 This pledge is ahead of a recent public consultation in which the emphasis on local authorities was on supporting them to use their existing powers through revised planning practice guidance.

-Join us on the 26th March for an up to date brief on how to plan for traveller sites and manage unauthorised encampments by utilising the planned new powers.
+Join us in November for an up to date brief on how to plan for traveller sites and manage unauthorised encampments by utilising the planned new powers.
 We will examine recent planning practice and policy changes, the impact of proposed Government actions, and current good practice in site delivery and enforcement.

 Key issues to be addressed include: